danfuzz/bayou/README.md

 * [Express](https://expressjs.com/) is used as the HTTP server and associated plumbing.

+* The server side _only_ exists to serve the assets.
+As of this writing there is no client-server communication.
+(This may change in the future.)

 ### Build and Run

 Quillex uses Node on the server side, and it uses Npm for module managemnet.